OilyCannelloni/macaronibridge/KrysiaBartek2024/README.md

 regarding discussed topic.
 The explanations are accompanied by bare arrangements.
 The `makeSystem.sh` script extracts those arrangements from each .tex file listed in the chosen *config_file* and puts it all together in SYSTEM file.
+The SYSTEM file will be named after the config file.

 ## How to create a new system?